Things to Do in New Delhi

 When to Visit

 New Delhi's climate dramatically shapes the travel experience across distinct seasons.
 October to March offers the most comfortable weather, with temperatures ranging from 10-25°C (50-77°F).
 November through February brings crisp, clear days perfect for sightseeing, though December-January nights can drop to 5°C (41°F).
 This peak season sees 40-60% higher accommodation prices and crowded attractions.
 April-June brings scorching heat with temperatures soaring to 45°C (113°F), making outdoor exploration challenging but offering 30-50% discounts on hotels.
 The monsoon season (July-September) brings relief with temperatures of 25-35°C (77-95°F) and 200-300mm monthly rainfall, creating lush green spaces but potential travel disruptions.
-Major festivals significantly impact pricing and crowds: Diwali (October/November), Holi (March), and Dussehra (September/October) create vibrant celebrations but book accommodation well in advance.
+Major festivals significantly impact pricing and crowds: Diwali (October/November), Holi (March), and Dussehra (September/October) create lively celebrations but book accommodation well in advance.
 Budget travelers should consider late monsoon (August-September) for the best deals.
-Photography enthusiasts will love the post-monsoon clarity (October-November), while culture seekers should time visits around festival seasons despite premium pricing.
+Photography ensoiasts will love the post-monsoon clarity (October-November), while culture seekers should time visits around festival seasons despite premium pricing.
 Winter months offer perfect weather for walking tours of Old Delhi's markets and outdoor dining experiences.

 New Delhi location map